-While it’s always our goal to care for and maintain your natural teeth, there are cases when removing a tooth is in your best interest.
+Although our primary objective is to preserve and care for your natural teeth, there are situations where the best course of action is to extract a tooth.
 We work to make extractions as easy as possible so you can concentrate on a quick recovery.

-Tooth extraction is typically a very fast and pain free process—we use anesthesia to ensure you’re comfortable during the procedure.
+Tooth extraction is typically a quick and painless procedure, as we use anesthesia to ensure your comfort throughout.
 The most critical part of the process is recovery.
-We need to ensure we control the bleeding and encourage a proper healing process immediately following the tooth extraction.
-This involves having you bite down on a gauze pad for 30 to 45 minutes to form a blood clot—you must be extremely careful not to disturb the blood clot for the next 24 hours.
-To manage the swelling, we recommend an ice pack on the outer cheek, and once the swelling has gone down, a warm compress to the same area for comfort.
+Our priority is to control bleeding and promote proper healing immediately after the extraction. we’ll have you bite down on a gauze pad for about 30 to 45 minutes to allow a blood clot to form.
+It’s crucial not to disturb this blood clot for the next 24 hours.
+To address any swelling, we recommend using an ice pack on the outer cheek.
+Once the swelling subsides, applying a warm compress to the same area can provide additional comfort.
 Gentle rinses with warm salt water also help keep the extraction area clean.

 How do you prevent dry socket after tooth extraction?

 When you have a tooth extracted, you develop a blood clot shortly after the surgery to begin the healing process.
 If this blood clot becomes dislodged before your mouth has fully healed it can expose the bone and can cause pain, this is called dry socket.

 Tips For Preventing Dry Socket